nestoris/Scripts/README.md

  arraytree(ENVIRON,"ENVIRON")
 }
 ```
-Installation and usage is the same as with *GIO Functions library*.
+Installation and usage is the same as with *GIO Functions library*.<br>
 *Screenshot:*<br>
 ![arraytree](arraytree.png)